Twitter

 Group organisation

-The challenge for leaders in the sixth form is to ensure that all timetables are personalised so that they are consistent in working towards achieving what we are saying ‘in reality’.
-Our timetables are designed to maximise development in independence and p
+The challenge in the sixth form is to ensure that all timetables are as individualised as possible so that they are consistent in working towards achieving what we are saying ‘in reality’.
+Our timetables are designed to maximise development in independence and preparation for adulthood.

 EHCP targets